Open Minds Therapy LLC

 1. United Negro College Fund (UNCF)

-• Services: Scholarships and financial aid for Black students pursuing higher education.
+• Services: Scholarships, mentorship, and advocacy for Black students in higher education.

 • Website: uncf.org